-Greg Hatten’s travels took him to Olympic National Park earlier this year to paddle Lake Quinault and fish the Quinault River (shown from above).
+Greg Hatten’s travels took him to Olympic National Park earlier this year to paddle Lake Quinault and fish the Quinault River.

 The river was rough and full of strainers, and the fish were hiding in the unsettled waters.
 This wasn’t an easy trek, folks.
-You can read about it here, and see more photos.
+But it had its moments.

 We were taken with this photo of a magnificent herd of elk Greg encountered on his way in (his boat is on a trailer in this shot, if you’re wondering).